- Leo Peeters

 2. A general suspension for enterprises affected by the corona crisis

-On 24 April 2020, Royal Decree No 15 has been published which temporarily protects companies against conservatory and enforcement attachment and bankruptcy (and judicial dissolution) and the dissolution of agreements due to non-payment.
+In the firts coronacrisis wave, Royal Decree No 15 introduced a temporary protection for companies against conservatory and enforcement attachment and bankruptcy (and judicial dissolution) and the dissolution of agreements due to non-payment.
+This measure was applicable until 17 June 2020.

 This does not affect the obligation to pay due debts.